 According to data received from Lanark Transportation (LT), they currently receive approximately 50% of their operating budget from medical fare recovery, in part subsidized by Ontario Disability Support Program (ODSP) and Ontario Works Program.
 The County of Lanark provides approximately \$85,000 and approximately \$450,000 comes from the provincial gas tax.
-Although the Ride the LT program does not currently operate in Mississippi Mills, there are initiatives currently in motion to bring this service into the municipality.
-Refer to Section 6.4.1 for more details.
+Although the Ride the LT program does not currently operate in Mississippi Mills at the time of writing this TMP, there are initiatives currently in motion to bring this service into the municipality.
+Refer to Section 5.4 for more information related to the public transit strategy.